Garage Door Opener Repair and Installation, Zionsville IN

 Common Problems of Garage Door Openers

-When your garage door opener begins to go out of whack, you can call in a professional to look at what is happening.
+When your garage door opener begins to go out of whack, you can call in a professional to look at what is happening and he'll decide whether you need to repair your current garage door opener or install a new one all together.
 While several different things can affect your opener, the following problems are the most common.

 The garage door sensors help protect you from harm and property damage by only allowing the door to close when the path is clear.
 To this end, a photo-eye sensor sits on each side of the garage door, and an invisible electric beam crosses the two.
 The door can only close when the said beam runs from one side to the other.